- 1 Definition

 - Sarcoidosis of the skin

-The treatment varies and must be assessed by a specialist.
-With only a few patchy changes (morphea), medication is not necessary.
-Minor skin changes can be camouflaged with makeup.
-Some people get cortisone creams (for example Dermovate) on the skin.
+Cortisone creams.
+In the case of only slightly patchy changes (morphea), medication is not always necessary.
+Minor skin changes can be camouflaged with make-up.
+Some people get cortisone creams on their skin.

 Medication.
 Linear scleroderma is more often treated with systemic cortisone (Prednisone) tablets and Methotrexate (tablets or injections).
 Experience indicates that the treatment reduces growth disorders in some patients

-- Physical therapy may be appropriate to prevent tight skin causing permanent stiffness of the joints, and one may strengthen any weak muscles
+Physiotherapy may be relevant to prevent tight skin from causing permanent stiffness over joints, and one can strengthen any weak muscles.